a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 I am am happy to discuss this project and my work more generally at freibera@tcd.ie.

 Interested in my research?
 Check out the episode of the CRSV Observatory Podcast.
-Where I talk about my research on Conflict-related sexual violence and combatant socialization\
+Where I talk about my research on Conflict-related sexual violence and combatant socialization
-You can find it here: https://castbox.fm/channel/id4945261?country=in[](https://www.crsvobservatory.com/podcast/episode/55949ad6/episode-19-amelie-freiberg)

 Besides my work, I am passionate about books, pets, plants, and knitting.